-The Company has secured, on behalf of its clients, 12 cannabis licenses across six states - two in Delaware, two in Illinois, one in Nevada, one in Rhode Island, three in Maryland and three in Massachusetts.
+We have secured, on behalf of our clients, 12 cannabis licenses across six states - two in Delaware, two in Illinois, one in Nevada, one in Rhode Island, three in Maryland and three in Massachusetts.
 We have client operating facilities that are opened or under development in the cities of Wilmington, Lewes, and Milford in Delaware; the cities of Anna and Harrisburg in Illinois; Clark county in Nevada; Arundel county and the city of Hagerstown in Maryland; and the cities of New Bedford and Middleborough in Massachusetts.
 In total, we have developed in excess of 300,000 square feet of seed-to-sale cannabis facilities.

-In 2018, we began a transition from being a management and advisory firm that provides cannabis licensing, operational consulting and real estate services to being primarily a direct owner of cannabis licenses and operator of seed-to-sale operations.
-In Massachusetts, we successfully converted a cannabis-licensed client from a non-profit entity to a for-profit corporation with the Company as the sole shareholder.
-This is described in further detail below.
+In 2018, we began a transition from being a management and advisory firm that provides cannabis licensing, operational consulting and real estate services, to being primarily a direct owner of cannabis licenses and operator of seed-to-sale operations, dedicated to the improvement of health and wellness through the use of cannabinoids and cannabis products.
+We have implemented a plan to consolidate the ownership of our client operating entities under the MariMed banner.

-The Company has implemented a plan to consolidate the ownership of the five remaining client operating entities under the MariMed banner.
-The consolidation process is at various stages of completion due to the respective state laws governing cannabis license ownership.
+To date, the acquisitions of clients in Massachusetts and Illinois have been completed, with the remaining clients under contract and in various stages of completion, as discussed below.
+Our acquisition efforts are subject to each particular state's laws governing cannabis license ownership, and accordingly, there is no assurance that we will be successful in fully implementing our plan.
 Once the consolidation is completed, we will own, manage and operate cultivation, manufacturing and retail dispensary operations in six states.
 Moreover, we plan to leverage our success in providing management oversight in these markets to expand into other states, while focusing on regulatory compliance, efficiency and product performance.